johnkinsky/book/docs/source/analysis/analysis_intro.rst

 It’s important to understand that documentation analytics are a special case when presenting information; in fact, most analytical or behavioral tools one uses for documentation analytics are borrowed from another discipline.
 It’s impossible to use current analytics tools and methods without first adapting them.

 First, some basic working definitions of analytics and analysis.
-When I use these terms, I mean.
+When I use the terms analytics and analysis, I define them as shown here.

 - Analytics – Using descriptive, inferential, or predictive statistical methods to examine, transform, model, and prepare data for analytic analysis.
 - Analysis – Explaining and visualizing the results of the analytic work.
 Providing insights arising from analytic process to drive business or content decisions.

+In practice, these working definitions align with the expectations and high-level definitions I've encountered amongst most stakeholders.

 ..
 Note:: Examples of common web analytics platforms are Adobe Analytics or Adobe Customer Journey Analytics and Google Analytics 4.
 Common behavioral analytics platforms are hotjar, Microsoft Clarity, Contentsquare, and Siteimprove.
 In all cases, the assumed audience for the data and insight is marketing or web administrators, so the data is reported in terms of return on investment, ad spending, or site health.
 I will cover both types of analytics platforms, highlight some uses, and provide some examples in the future.